talborough/gDS/README.md

 gDS may not be for you:

-* If you need the ACID qualities of a DBMS gDS is not for you.
+* If you need the "ACID" qualities of a DBMS gDS is not for you.

 * If you need more space than a memory-resident data store can handle gDS is not for you.